Lintu3/Maze_Task/README.md

    ```
    gcc -o Maze_task Maze_task.c
    ```

-   If there is problems with compileing the file with windows.
+  If there are problems with compiling the file with windows.
 Check this link: https://code.visualstudio.com/docs/cpp/config-mingw for Visual Studio Code C/C++ compiler

 3. **Prepare Your Maze File**